 Ron Wiley, after almost 3 decades of work (?) on the islands is now at KONG on Kauai.

-Tom Lang, back out of retirement is PD and morning man at KGVY in Green Valley..
+Tom Lang, back out of retirement is PD at KGVY in Green Valley..

-Ed Alexander is Operations Manager for Good News Communications, a Southern Arizona broadcast group that includes KVOI 690.
+Ed Alexander last gig was Operations Manager for Good News Communications, an Arizona broadcast group that includes KVOI 690.
+He's now retired.

 Lew Riggs hosts Healthwise, a half-hour stint on KNST